jeff665547/Project-ChipImgProc/doc/modules/installation.md

 The MSVC 14.1 is required by Boost 1.69 build flow.
 By hacking the Boost build code, we found:

-* Boost build an engine and use the engine to build the Boost code.
+* Boost builds an engine and use the engine to build the Boost code.
 * The compiler used to build the engine and Boost code can be different.
 * The build script used to build the Boost build engine is unable to detect the MSVC > v14.1